-Under the Environmental Assessment Act, reviews were conducted for the Davidson, KSM (Kerr-Sulphurets-Mitchell), Morrison, Prosperity, Roman Coal, and Schaft Creek projects.
-The reclamation section also organized and/or participated on public committees reviewing activities at the Brenda, Quinsam, and Sullivan mines.
+Under the Environmental Assessment Act, reviews were conducted for the Morrison and Roman Coal projects.
+The reclamation staff also participated on technical working groups for KSM, Chu, Line Creek, Harper Creek, Kitsault and Raven projects.

-4.2.2 CO-OPERATION AND CONSULTATION WITH STAKEHOLDERS
+4.2.2 Co-operation and Consultation with Stakeholders